Program Name: MBA

 I became interested in ZOOM+Care when a ZOOM+Care executive and a Legacy Health executive came to speak at our Executive Perspectives on Leadership class.
 The contrast of the two business models could not have been more stark with the industry incumbent trying to fend off a nimble start-up.
 It was so interesting to see disruption in action.
 ZOOM+Care’s flat organizational structure allows me to participate in many different functions that I wouldn’t be able to interact with at a traditional organization.
 PeaceHealth recently purchased ZOOM+Care and I am looking forward to starting a new chapter with the business in which we will have access to additional resources.

-How did your time at The School of Business impact your business mindset today?
+How did your time at The School of Business at Portland State impact your business mindset today?

 Before going to business school, I hardly ever thought about product or service innovation, and now I think about it all the time.